valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Ritz[TRAITS:easily embarrassed, innocent, druid, stutteryspeech.]]
 ```

 There are still caveats and unknowns to this format.
 Original testing was done without [] but they are added here to prevent WI leaking especially on Griffin.
 It may be possible to remove `.` from the end of each line.`Flamingorangeeyes` and `tatteredgrayrobes` produced consistently desired results, but there is ALWAYS a risk of the AI misinterpreting the words depending on tokenization when you smash words together.
 For example `catears` gets tokenized as ca|tear|s.
+One caveat of this format is high token use.
+Another "worst case scenario" WI that used many Japanese words and symbols produced 387 characters, 160 tokens so 2.42 ch/tk.
 Smashed words may be used with any format even Caveman (potentially leading to the greatest character and token savings).
-If this becomes a thing please keep making references to Rick, angriest wizards or smashing words.
+If this becomes a thing please keep making references to angry wizards or smashing words.

 ## Useful Testing Prompt